WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 stored on the news website, nor only the reader's device.
 At the same time the subjects (vendors or news articles) can not be required to run a service for claims associated to them.

+It is also important to have aggregations immediately available based on an appropriate sample of the data.
+Patterns of data accessibility that don't line up with meaningful sampling of the data interfere with the ability to serve the use cases identified above, like providing an accurate overall picture of a community's sentiment about a news article or retailer.

 Depending on hubs to act as agents for entities creates other points of centralisation, and in cases where an active agent is not required,